mattthughes/FootballSafety/Testing.md

 ### CSS Validation

-- I have completed all the nessary checks making sure all the css code written has no errors and follows best practices.
+- I have completed all the necessary checks making sure all the css code written has no errors and follows best practices.

 ![Css Validation](docs/wireframes/css-validator.png)